Foothill Model Works

 Installation Instructions:

 While the prospect of disassembling and reassembling an HO coupler may seem daunting at first; in reality, it really isn’t as hard as it looks.
 All of these couplers operate in exactly the same way as Kadee®’s #5 style head, so the instructions are essentially the same for all of them.
-Mostly, it’s the shanks that are different.
+Mostly, it’s the shanks that are different (and, obviously, the overall size, in the case of the #803s).

 For Factory Draft Gear (Unmodified Shank):